-Maarten Matthias Reinout Stijn (yes I have 4 names) was born on 19 September in the Flemish city Vilvoorde, right next to Brussels.
-I used to live in Dilbeek, another town next to Brussels, for 10 years but moved to the center of Brussels in 2020.
+I was born on September 19th in Vilvoorde, a Flemish city near Brussels.
+For ten years, I resided in Dilbeek, another town near Brussels, before moving to the heart of Brussels in 2020.

 Where did you grow up?

-I grew up in a little Flemish town called Essene (part of Affligem, a famous Belgian beer) in the countryside near Brussels.
-We lived in a quiet social housing neighborhood with dead-end streets where it was fun to play outside.
-After 9 years, only a little after the death of my father, I moved with my mother and brother to a bigger house in the neighboring town Ternat.
-I attended the first 2 years of high school in town, but commuted daily to Jette (Brussels) for the last 4 years.
+I grew up in Essene, a small Flemish town in the countryside near Brussels.
+We lived in a peaceful social housing neighborhood with dead-end streets where outdoor play was enjoyable.
+After nine years and shortly following my father’s death, my mother, brother, and I moved to a larger house in the nearby town of Ternat.
+I attended the first two years of high school in Ternat but traveled daily to Jette (Brussels) for the remaining four years.

-At the age of 24, I moved out of the house to live on my own in an apartment in Dilbeek, a town between Brussels and Ternat.
-Since the summer of 2020 I live in a new apartment in the center of Brussels.
+At 24, I moved into an apartment in Dilbeek, a town situated between Brussels and Ternat.
+Since the summer of 2020, I have been residing in a new apartment in the heart of Brussels.